vcl-ln/vcl-ln.github.io/index.md

 {% capture text %}

-Our lab utilizes behavioral tasks alongside EEG and eye-tracking to explore our research topics
+Our lab utilizes behavioral tasks alongside EEG and eye-tracking to explore our research topics.

 {%
   include button.html